jiiihpeeh/Mappi-30-Public/README.md

-A banking made for one specific entity to solve their problems.
+A banking app made for one specific entity to solve their problems.

 Solution: